NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 # More accessibility

-The Google Lighthouse rating for the base blog is 100.
-However, there are things Lighthouse cannot detect.
-There are still a few accessibility improvements I wanted to make with the site.
+Although the blog template boasts a 100/100 Google Lighthouse[^2] score, it cannot detect all accessibility needs.
+Manual intervention is required to make sure everything is just right.

+[^2]: Google Lighthouse measures the accessibility of a web page in Chrome based web browsers.

 ## Keyboard navigation

-For one, I want to allow me to **navigate with my keyboard**.
-This will make it easier for those with limited vision, and anyone who doesn't want to use a mouse (including me) to navigate through the website easier.
+For one, I want to allow me to navigate pages with my keyboard.
+This will make it easier for anyone who doesn't want to use a mouse to move through the website.

-I added some buttons in the nav bar to navigate the user to the content.
-You see these "Skip to content" buttons on different sites, like GitHub, or other blog sites.
+I added a "Skip to content" button in the navigation bar, and a "Return to top" button in the footer, but I also wanted to navigate along different sections of a blog post easier.

+Inspired by Astro's documentation and in a few developer blogs, I wanted to add some links to the end of the headers.
+This provides a double benefit of allowing navigation with the `Tab` button, but also making sections of any blog post **easier to share**.

+This is where the `rehype-autolink-headings` package comes in.

 ### Rehype Autolink Headings

-Astro supports both remark and rehype plugins.
-They modify the contents of the page when the markdown for content pages is converted to HTML elements.

-You can add different plugins to support different things.
+Remember that my blog posts are Markdown files.
+Astro converts Markdown files into HTML elements when it builds a site.
+Astro also supports plugins, which can modify the generated HTML even further.

 I used the `rehype-autolink-headings` plugin to help me out.
+[You can read more details about it here.](https://github.com/rehypejs/rehype-autolink-headings?tab=readme-ov-file#rehype-autolink-headings)

 First, I installed the `rehype-autolink-headings` plugin.
-[You can read more details about it here.](https://github.com/rehypejs/rehype-autolink-headings?tab=readme-ov-file#rehype-autolink-headings)

 ```sh
 pnpm install rehype-autolink-headings
 ```

 Then I added the plugin to my Astro configuration file.

-The documentation says that if a plugin needs to define some configuration as input, the plugin and the configuration object should be grouped in an array, and then placed in the `rehypePlugins` array.
+The Astro documentation says that if a plugin needs to define some configuration as input, the plugin and the configuration object should be grouped in an array, and then placed in the `rehypePlugins` array.

 ```js
 export default defineConfig({